varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

 ..
 Common goal:
-**After finishing this course, you will be able to install and configure a Varnish server, and to write effective VCL code.**
+**After finishing this course, you will be able to install and configure the Varnish server, and write effective VCL code.**
 The Varnish Book is designed to teach attendees of Varnish Plus courses.
 Varnish Plus is the commercial suite including the enhanced commercial edition of Varnish Cache.
 This enhanced edition is called Varnish Cache Plus.